ouspg/CompSec/Lab2_Network/misc/SQL.md

 * The columns in each SELECT statement must also be in the same order

 These requirements make utilizing UNION in SQL injection harder.
 It is unlikely that the attacker knows the exact structure of the SQL tables so forming an UNION command that returns something it shouldn't can require some educated guesswork.
-In the exercise you will see that the server returns error messages that you can use to guess the tarble structures.
+In the exercise you will see that the server returns error messages that you can use to guess the table structures.